spsforks/QB64-Wiki/ERR.md

 ## Example(s)

+## Example(s)
-*Example:* Simulating an error to test a program error handler that looks for a "Subscript out of range" error.
+ Simulating an error to test a program error handler that looks for a "Subscript out of range" error.

 ```vb